Recycled Crafts

 Cut out your chosen magazine pages.
 If you want to use small ad's from separate pages, then cut these sections out ready to decoupage onto the tin.

-Coat the tin in white craft glue and then begin to wrap around your magazine page, if you are using individual sections then begin to layer them to cover the tin.
+Coat the tin in white craft glue and then begin to wrap around your magazine page.
+If you are using individual sections then begin to layer them to cover the tin.

 Use plenty of glue as it will dry clear.